 Atomos Ninja Stream Record an editing codec like Apple ProRes HQ whilst recording an H.265 or H.264 proxy version at the same time.
 Both the edit and proxy files will share file names and timecodes to facilitate the proxy workflow in post-production.

 The 10-bit H.265 file provides excellent image quality with a small file size, whereas the 8-bit H.264 file provides compatibility with legacy consumer and video equipment – yes you can monitor on your 2010 iPhone or Android device.

 The excellent image quality is maintained on the disk, and small file sizes mean you can share or deliver your files immediately after a shoot in their pristine form.
 Uploads are fast, and viewing compatibility is high on the receiving device.

 Monitoring and Recording

-In addition to all of these incredible features, you also have all of the amazing features of the award-winning Ninja V, which gives you a rock-solid monitor-recorder that records to affordable SSD media with class-leading high brightness HDR monitoring technology.
+In addition to all of these incredible features, you also have all of the amazing features of the award-winning Ninja V, which gives you a rock-solid monitor recorder that records affordable SSD media with class-leading high-brightness HDR monitoring technology.

 Ninja Stream gives you all the critical monitoring tools you need, including histogram, false color, focus peaking, 1x and 2x zoom magnification, waveform, RGB parade, Vector scope, zebra, Cine frame guides, anamorphic de-squeeze and more.

-Atomos Ninja Stream allows you to record up to 4Kp60 in either Apple ProRes (Proxy, LT, 422, HQ), H.264 (up to 8-bit) or H.265 (up to 10-bit).
-These compressed codecs give users more flexibility with recording times and reduces the media cost during capture, backup and archiving.
+Atomos Ninja Stream allows you to record up to 4Kp60 in either Apple ProRes (Proxy, LT, 422, HQ), H.264 (up to 8-bit), or H.265 (up to 10-bit).
+These compressed codecs give users more flexibility with recording times and reduce the media cost during capture, backup, and archiving.